Oort cloud

-The outer limit of the Oort cloud defines the cosmographic boundary of the Solar System and the extent of the Sun's Hill sphere.
-The outer Oort cloud is only loosely bound to the Solar System, and thus is easily affected by the gravitational pull both of passing stars and of the Milky Way itself.
-These forces occasionally dislodge comets from their orbits within the cloud and send them toward the inner Solar System.
-Based on their orbits, most of the short-period comets may come from the scattered disc, but some short-period comets may have originated from the Oort cloud.
+The outer limit of the Oort cloud defines the cosmographic boundary of the Solar System.
+This area is defined by the Sun's Hill sphere, and hence lies at the interface between solar and galactic gravitational dominion.
+The outer Oort cloud is only loosely bound to the Solar System and its constituents are easily affected by the gravitational pulls of passing stars, the Milky Way itself and the cloud's own microgravity.
+These forces served to moderate and render more circular the highly eccentric orbits of material ejected from the inner Solar System during its early phases of development.
+The circular orbits of material in the Oort disc are largely thanks to this galactic gravitational torquing.
+By the same token, galactic interference in the motion of Oort bodies occasionally dislodges comets from their orbits within the cloud, sending them into the inner Solar System.
+Based on their orbits, most but not all of the short-period comets appear to have come from the Oort disc.
+Other short-period comets may have originated from the far larger spherical cloud.

-Astronomers conjecture that the matter composing the Oort cloud formed closer to the Sun and was scattered far into space by the gravitational effects of the giant planets early in the Solar System's evolution.
-Although no confirmed direct observations of the Oort cloud have been made, it may be the source that replenishes most long-period and Halley-type comets entering the inner Solar System, and many of the centaurs and Jupiter-family comets as well.
+Astronomers hypothesize that the material presently in the Oort cloud formed much closer to the Sun, in the protoplanetary disc, and was then scattered far into space through the gravitational influence of the giant planets.
+No direct observation of the Oort cloud is possible with present imaging technology.
+Nevertheless, the cloud is thought to be the source that replenishes most long-period and Halley-type comets, which are eventually consumed by their close approaches to the Sun after entering the inner Solar System.
+The cloud may also serve the same function for many of the centaurs and Jupiter-family comets.